ivandimitrov1/quote-quiz/README.md

 # Tech stack and design
 - (FE) boostrap, react
-- (BE) c#, .net 6, ef core, sql server, DDD, adapters and ports
+- (BE) c#, .net 6, web apis,  ef core, sql server, DDD, adapters and ports

 # How to run
 ## start with the database